Last update: 21 April 2021

-If you have stayed in a country or region that is considered a risk area (with regard to the spread of the coronavirus) within the past 10 days before entering Baden-Württemberg, you need to go in a mandatory self-quarantine for 10 days.
+If you have stayed in a country or region that is considered a risk area, high incidence area, or area of variant of concern (with regard to the spread of the coronavirus) at any point within the past 10 days before entering Baden-Württemberg, you need to go in a mandatory self-quarantine for 10 days.
 This also applies if you first travel to another federal state of Germany before entering Baden-Württemberg.
 According to Land law you are generally required to proceed directly to your own home, or other suitable accommodation, immediately upon arrival and remain exclusively at this location for a period of 10 days after your entry into the country (quarantine).
 Violations can be punished as an administrative offence with a very high fine.